Why Every eCommerce Business In Africa Needs A Blog

 2).
 It Builds A Loyal Following:

 When your blog articles are centered around teaching people how to get things done, those who find value in them will slowly begin to subscribe to your mailing list.
 And as you continue to add immense value to their lives, they’d constantly look out for your emails and would start to visit the blog on their own, while telling people they know, what you’re doing.

 3).
 It Helps People Make Better Shopping Decisions:

 A tech blog that constantly reviews tech gadgets, for instance, could easily recommend various products based on reviews carefully analyzed and dissected on the blog.
-Their readers now would trust their recommendations based on the value of the previous reviews the blog has had on other people who leave comments asking questions and thanking them for the recommendations.
+Their readers now would trust their recommendations based on the quality of the previous reviews the blog has had from other people who leave comments asking questions and thanking them for the recommendations.

 Knowing this, part of what you blog about, with respect to your product line, should contain valuable product reviews.
 As people make purchasing decisions based on them, and eventually leave their comments, other readers would come to trust your recommendations and tend to make direct purchases after reading one of your in-depth and highly valuable reviews.